mlehotay/ier/IER/README.md

 ---

 **Informational Experiential Realism**

-*Experience is real.
+*Experience is real by identity.
-Meaning matters.
+Reality remains singular.
-Reality remains singular.*
+Ethics begins wherever intrinsic constraint is borne from the inside.*